trycourier/courier-react/packages/react-inbox/README.md

 ### [Theme](#theme)

 - theme.tabList -> deprecated
-- theme.message.actionBlock -> deprecated
+- theme.message.actionBlock
-  - the entire message is now clickable
+  - the entire message is now clickable when you have 1 button
+  - when 2 buttons you use theme.message.actionElement to style
 - theme.message.textBlock -> theme.message.textElement

 New Theme Properties: